Case & legal assistance

 Our work in Malawi illustrates the Basel Institute's multifaceted, flexible approach to supporting our partner countries.

-ICAR’s partnership with Malawi, funded by the UK Department for International Development, began in 2013 in response to the country's Cashgate scandal.
+ICAR’s partnership with Malawi, funded initially by the UK Department for International Development and from 2020 by the Foreign, Commonwealth & Development Office (FCDO), began in 2013 in response to the country's Cashgate scandal.
 16 Malawian companies received illicit payments from government, with USD 32 million of public funds misappropriated in six months.

 After initial interventions in these Cashgate-related cases, we expanded our support to other cases and started providing more comprehensive technical assistance to help key institutions tackle complex corruption cases.
 Our on-site ICAR experts are working closely with Malawi's Directorate of Public Prosecutions, Anti-Corruption Bureau and Financial Intelligence Authority on over 20 cases currently.

 This case work is complemented by efforts to reinforce the country's legal and regulatory frameworks, strengthen cooperation within Malawi and internationally, and introduce new practical skills and techniques among partner agencies' staff through mentoring and training workshops.

 We also contributed to the review of the Malawi National Anti-Corruption Strategy II, with research and outreach to civil society and the private sector led by the Basel Institute’s Public Governance and anti-corruption Collective Action specialists.